 Make you evaluate your opportunities beyond third party metrics.

-If you are having trouble prioritizing link opportunities, then make you read more about Relevancy Pyramids.
+If you need help prioritizing link opportunities, then I recommend Relevancy Pyramids.

 2. Let Authority Sites Be Your Friend